labgrid-project/labgrid/doc/configuration.rst

      delay: 5

 Arguments:
-  - delay (int): optional delay in seconds between off and on
+  - delay (float): optional delay in seconds between off and on

 YKUSHPowerDriver
 ~~~~~~~~~~~~~~~~